 An EPC gives information on how energy efficient a building is and sets out how this can be improved.
 An EPC must be provided when a property is sold or rented.
 Tony is an Elmhurst Energy accredited Domestic Energy Assessor who can prepare and lodge domestic EPCs.
+Tony also provides an EPC simulation service to determine the most feasible way of achieving a desired rating.

 A Domestic Energy Assessment is a straightforward, non-intrusive survey of your property carried out by a qualified assessor to produce an Energy Performance Certificate (EPC).
 During the visit, key details are recorded such as the property’s age, size and construction, insulation levels, heating and hot water systems, windows, lighting, and any renewable technologies.
 The assessment is used to calculate your property’s energy efficiency rating and provide recommendations for improvement.